-What is it and how is it treated?
+What is a broken wrist, and how is it treated?

 The bones of the forearm (radius and ulna) extend to the carpal bones in the wrist, creating the wrist joint.
 The larger of these two bones, known as the distal radius, is the bone most often affected by a wrist fracture.

-Intra-articular fracture.
-A fracture that extends into the wrist joint.
+Intra-articular fracture – A fracture that extends into the wrist joint.

-Extra-articular fracture.
-A fracture that does not extend into the joint.
+Extra-articular fracture – A fracture that does not extend into the joint.

-Comminuted fracture.
-When a bone is broken into more than two pieces.
+Comminuted fracture – When a bone is broken into more than two pieces.

-Patients who sustain a Wrist Fracture may experience the following symptoms:
+Patients who sustain a wrist fracture may experience the following symptoms:

-At OrthoNeuro, our Board Certified Hand and Wrist Specialists have helped thousands of patients with Wrist Fractures live active and healthy lives using the latest non-surgical options.
+At OrthoNeuro, our Board Certified Hand and Wrist Specialists have helped thousands of patients with wrist fractures live active and healthy lives using the latest non-surgical options.

-The treatment options for Wrist Fractures are based on the location of the fracture as well as what type of fracture has been sustained.
+The treatment options for wrist fractures are based on the location of the fracture as well as what type of fracture has been sustained.

 At OrthoNeuro non-surgical treatment options may include:

 In the instance that the fracture is severe or is causing instability in the wrist, your OrthoNeuro Specialist may recommend a surgical procedure to fix the fracture.
-During the procedure:

 Best of all, most patients can be seen within 24 hours of making an appointment.

-Meet Our Hand & Wrist Specialists
+Hand & Wrist